 - Not safe to stop — a large vehicle following too close behind you or other circumstances prevented you from stopping safely

-- Poor view — the officer wasn’t in position to observe you stopping behind the stop line or the camera didn’t capture both the license tag and the color of the light as required
+- Poor view — the officer wasn’t in a position to observe you stopping behind the stop line or the camera didn’t capture both the license tag and the color of the light as required

 Red Light Camera Tickets